altruios/namshubettulpa/public/namshubettuple/interludes.md

 *Al-tok reached upward, bound by leather cuffs tied to metal bars reachings to his sides* 'frail arms'
-*He lowered his arms - then sat up as far as his neck-cuff would allow* "Is anyone there?"
-'frail voice, it was screaming'
-~There was no responce.~
-*Craning his neck he saw a mirror - his own shaven head* 'sight is a wonder, but only in the front...'
+*He lowered his arms - then sat up as far as his neck-cuff would allow* *Craning his neck he saw a mirror - his own shaven head* 'sight is a wonder, but only in the front... so much better just to know things.'
 ~He heard a door open, the hinged squeaked~
 'a creak cascading down by a fuction (9001/27003th, 40010/8002th, 17/35th)' ~He very much liked hearing~
 "Hello, my name is Robert, Robert Glass"
 ~Al-tok examined him.~
-'A strapping lad in his 30s., What a fitting name.'
+'A strapping lad in his 30s., What a fitting name.
+yes: this WAS Robert Glass.
+Al-tok knew him, from the edges of his dreams'
 "A..."
 *Al-tok gasped, then coughed.*
 ~He tried again~